prateekagr21/News-Headline-Classifier/README.md

 And then with Bidirectional LSTM.

 Predicted and showed a Classification report\
-in order to compare between these two !!
+in order to compare between these two \
+to know which works better in these problem statements !